agg-shambhavi/PARKS-Gaze/README.md

+# PARKS-Gaze
-# PARKS-Gaze - Github page for the details and access of PARKS-gaze Dataset
+## Details and access of PARKS-gaze Dataset

 ### Link to the paper, [Towards Precision in Appearance-based Gaze Estimation](https://arxiv.org/abs/2302.02353)